micahcochran/micahcochran.net/source/resume/index.md

             <li>Accomplishments: Migrated maps from paper to online interactive maps.
 Migrated applications from paper to PDFs.
 Moved site plan review to digital review and digital document signing.
 Served as liaison to FEMA during declared disasters in 2011 and 2014.
             </li>
             <li>Regular duties included approving plans based on city regulations and
-            communicating with developers about regulations and Geospatial data.</li>
+            communicating with developers about regulations and maintaining Geospatial databases.</li>
             <li> Lead a multi-department/agency Consortium contracting three countywide aerial photography flights.</li>
             <li><a href="/projects/gismaps/">GIS Map Portfolio</a></li>
         </ul>